- Victim Assistance

 - Topical Index

 The Wisconsin Department of Justice, Division of Criminal Investigation (DCI) provides investigative support and services to law enforcement agencies.
-DCI special agents are assigned to field offices in Madison, Milwaukee, Appleton, Eau Claire, Wausau, or Superior.
+DCI special agents are assigned to field offices in Madison, Milwaukee, Appleton, Eau Claire or Wausau.
 DCI special agents investigate crimes that are of statewide nature, importance or influence, and fall within one of the following specialty areas:

 Arson Bureau – The Office of the State Fire Marshal is charged with the investigation of fires of a suspected incendiary nature, fires that result in the loss of life and explosions of suspected criminal origins.
 Deputy State Fire Marshals are located throughout Wisconsin.